 If you enjoy salads, then growing spinach leaves will leave you with a plethora of fresh leaves to make into salads or fixings on sandwiches and burgers.

 Growing spinach leaves also will give you a steady supply of dark, leafy green veggies that are healthier.
-The darker it is the healthier the plant is for humans.
+The darker it is, the more vigorous the plant is for humans.
 You could buy spinach leaves at grocery stores, but growing spinach leaves yourself will provide a richer experience, and it will save you money in the long run.

-Another great thing in growing spinach is the stronger adaptability the vegetable is during cooler climates.
-This is one of the rare instances where buying spinach plants and growing seeds from indoors is unnecessary since spinach seeds germinate.
+Another great thing in growing spinach is the more robust adaptability of the vegetable is in cooler climates.
+That is one of the rare instances where buying spinach plants and growing seeds from indoors is unnecessary since spinach seeds germinate.
 All you need to do is plant the seeds half an inch into the ground and at least two inches apart.
-Make sure the soil has a proper balance of phosphorous, nitrogen and potassium for growth.
-Soil is a key building block in growing any vegetable.
+Make sure the soil has a proper balance of phosphorous, nitrogen, and potassium for growth.
+The soil is a crucial building block in growing any vegetable.
 Set up a neat row for consistency and plenty of room.
 Planting seeds every other week will secure a steady supply of spinach leaves.
-As the plants get taller you may want to trim the leaves to give them plenty of room to grow.
+As the plants get taller, you may want to trim the leaves to give them plenty of room to grow.
 To make them grow six inches tall, use fish emulsion every other week.